doitintl/kubeip/README.md

-# kIP (pronounced as 'kɪp')
+# KubeIP

 Many applications need to be whitelisted by consumers based on source IP address.
-As of today, Google Kubernetes Engine doesn't support assigning a static pool of addresses to GKE cluster. kIP tries to solve this problem by assigning GKE nodes external IP addresses from a predefined list by continually watching the Kubernetes API for new/removed nodes and applying changes accordingly.
+As of today, Google Kubernetes Engine doesn't support assigning a static pool of addresses to GKE cluster. kubeIP tries to solve this problem by assigning GKE nodes external IP addresses from a predefined list by continually watching the Kubernetes API for new/removed nodes and applying changes accordingly.

 **Prerequisites**